rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/04_lecture.md

 					`Set-Cookie` header comes inside `Response-Headers` <br>- & we can define/set the cookies via JS inside the browser

 ### 4. for what purpose Using Cookies
-- when u login to a webApp , then u'll get `a Session Token`
+- when u login to a webApp , then u'll get `a Session Token` <br>
-- This Session Token helps/allows the web server to identify that request is done by u
+	this Session Token helps/allows the web server to identify that request is done by u
-- Eg of importance of a Session Token ⭐
+- Eg of importance of a Session Token
 	- let's say u're logged-in in amazon webapp & at this time , on the web server , multiple requests coming simultaneously <br>
 		& many customers also logged-in on amazon webapp
-	- so then how a web server will identify that requests came from ur side i.e via Cookies ✔️
+	- so then how a web server will identify that request came from ur side i.e via Cookies ✔️ <br>
-	- that's why cookies are extremely imp cuz only the cookies helps the web server to identify that the requests are send from u
+		that's why cookies are extremely imp cuz only the cookies helps the web server to identify <br>
+		that the request is send from ur side & other requests are of someone
-- what happen if someone steal ur session token
+- Q : what happen if someone steal ur session-token/cookies (which is maintained by ur browser) ✔️
-	- Eg : let's say ur if these cookies (which are maintained by the browser) steal by someone <br>
+	- Eg : let's say if ur cookies steal by someone (via Man-In-the-middle-attack - burp suite , <br>
-		(via Man-In-the-middle-attack - burp suite , so we can intercept if u & someone are on the same internet connection)
+		so a attacker can intercept if u & someone are on the same internet connection)
 	- so if someone steal all of ur cookies via MITM (man in the middle attack) then the web server will think <br>
-		that request has been done by someone (who looks like u) but u didn't done any request
+		that request has been done by someone (who looks like u) - but actually u didn't done any request
-	- so this how u can impersonate (means actually u're not that person <br>
+	- so this how u can impersonate (means actually u're not that person but u're showing urself as him - means faking/pretending) <br>
-		but u're showing urself as him - means faking/pretending) to the web server ✔️
+		to the web server

 ### 5. Manipulating Cookies - how u can manipulate cookies
-- STEP 1 : open the browser dev tool > application tab > Storage section
+- STEP 1 : open the browser dev tool -> application tab -> Storage section
 - we can also create our custom cookie

 ### 6. Alternatives - useful to know